miguelgrieder/social-sweat-app/README.md

 ## App Overview

+You can find more information in the Instagram page: https://www.instagram.com/social_sweat/

 Social Sweat is a mobile application for iOS and Android that tackles modern challenges of **sedentary behavior** and **social isolation** by making it easier for anyone to find and participate in physical activities, meet like-minded fitness enthusiasts, and connect with professionals.
 Its main objectives include:

 You can find more information in the Instagram page: https://www.instagram.com/social_sweat/